-Banana Puree couldn’t be easier!
-No cooking or fancy equipment needed – just peel and mash.
+Banana Puree couldn't be easier!
+No cooking or fancy equipment is needed - just peel and mash.
 Delicious on its own and adds a wonderful creaminess when combined with other purees.

 One of the greatest things about bananas is how easy they are to turn into homemade baby food, even when out and about.
 They come in their own "packaging" and there is no need to prepare or wash them; simply peel and mash.